sdether/happenstance/README.md

 **DELETE:{subscrition.uri}**

-PubSub may also implement an API for setting up subscription endpoints that the feed owner uses to set up the subscription, but is not required and the API has no standard prescriptions.
+PubSub may also implement an API for setting up subscription endpoints that the feed owner uses to set up the subscription.
+It's API is similar to subscriber API, but adds a POST endpoint at the subscription location that accepts messages with a body of `{ entries: [{entry}, ...] }`.

+The responsibility of PubSub is twofold:
+* deliver the entries posted to it to all its subscribers, and
+* deliver the mentions enumerated in the entities object.

+The former does not have to be the exact entries document posted to it.
+It is up the implementation to determine whether it accumulates entries and/or combines them with other entries destinated for the same callback.uri/auth.header combination.

+The latter involves looking up the feed for a name entity via the nameserver and then post the mentioned entries to the aggregators listed in `author.aggregators`.

 ### Discovery